ShangjunYao/data550-test-repo/README.md

 # My first commit

 Here is text that makes up my first commit in my first repo.
-I am now adding new line to this first commit section of readme.
+I am now adding new line to this first commit section of readme. text for another commit. text for yet another commit.

 # My second commit